Euralair

 Euralair was a charter airline based in France.
-Euralair was founded in 1964 as an air-taxi and executive charter company.
+Euralair was founded in October 1962 by Alexandre Couvelaire as an air-taxi and executive charter company.
 In 1966 it became charter airline and operated its first charter flights in 1968 when it received the first Fokker F-27 (F-BRHL) on November 11, 1968, and the second (F-BRQL) on October 15, 1969; the last one sold to the Swiss company Belair (as HB-AAZ) in June 1973.
 In order to develop its charter activity, in November 1971 Euralair bought from Austrian Airline the first Sud Aviation Caravelle VIR (F-BSEL) and in 1973 the second (F-BTDL).

+Boeing 737s was the last jetliner type operated in some variants/versions.

+In early 1990s the airline took the important decision to delve into scheduled flights.
+So, on 3 February 1992, it opened the route from Paris (Orly airport) to Madrid with the most modern jetliner of the fleet, the Boeing 737-200.

+In November 2003 Euralair had to file for bankruptcy protection and was saved from liquidation when it was bought by Air Horizons.